-Disclosure shall be made on at least an annual basis using a secure cloud-based web form located on the ACHA website.
-Disclosed information will be shared with the ACHA Board of Directors, which may take such further action as it deems appropriate.
-In addition, any relationship or circumstance that is created, or arises in the interim, should be disclosed to the President and CEO of ACHA as soon as possible, and they will then notify the Board.
+Disclosure shall be made on at least an annual basis on forms provided by ACHA.
+Completed forms will be shared with the ACHA Board of Directors, which may take such further action as it deems appropriate.
+In addition, any relationship or circumstance that is created, or arises in the interim, should be disclosed to the President and Executive Director of ACHA as soon as possible, and they will then notify the Board.